 This project intends to strengthen the resiliency of critical meadow habitat in the Sierra Nevada.
-It began in 2014,

-Meadows along the Truckee River in the Sierra Nevada foothills are susceptible to future invasive plants. building on past work to limit the spread of invasive plants in the region.
+It began in 2014, building on past work to limit the spread of invasive plants in the region.
 Using 2-year project funding from the Wildlife Conservation Society's Climate Adaptation Fund, a group of regional partners met to determine sites and species, select a set of meadows to serve as pilots and design invasive plant eradication efforts in and around these meadows.

-California Invasive Species Council's CalWeedMapper26 shows the current distribution of invasive plant species as well as their projected future ranges, and provides the basis for selecting sites and species for control actions.
+California Invasive Species Council's CalWeedMapper shows the current distribution of invasive plant species as well as their projected future ranges, and provides the basis for selecting sites and species for control actions.
 CalWeedMapper is a new online decision-support tool designed to help land managers set effective invasive plant management strategies by providing statewide maps of invasive plant distribution, spread, management and suitability.